 We now enter our fourth year of activity for Heating the Midwest, capped off by a very successful Green Bay Conference and Expo.
 Attended by over 200 individuals and with 40 exhibitors, this event highlighted new biomass heating technologies and successful installations across the Midwest.
 Please see the links below to access the PowerPoint presentations that were presented during the event.

 The combination of propane pricing uncertainty, upcoming fall crop drying, and this past winter’s heating bills has created new momentum for biomass thermal.
+We believe that the increasing heating prices and the dropping winter temperatures are also going to be urging homeowners to increase the efficiency of their heating in any way, this could be from the likes of HVAC maintenance completed by a company similar to these you can see at onehourmagic.com/heating/heating-repair/ for example, or even homeowners looking to cut their bills by searching for new utility providers.
+However, our current point?
 Let’s continue to share the message that biomass heating systems and fuels are more cost effective and also reliable, clean, and a job creator for the Midwest.
 On the flip side, if you’re looking for one of the best ways to keep your home cool in the blistering heat of the Summer, why not check out these portable air conditioner reviews over on the Coolest Gadgets website.

 Enjoy this issue as it is packed with great information and events.